 Photo: Dr. Jean-Paul Rodrigue, 2016.

-The most common form of customs fraud concerns the undervaluation of goods on the customs import declaration since it enables to lessen the duties to be paid to the customs authority.
+The most common form of customs fraud concerns the undervaluation of goods on the customs import declaration since it enables lessening the duties to be paid to the customs authority.
 Another is an inaccurate marking of the country of origin to avoid a higher duty if the real country of origin is subject to a high duty regime as opposed to a third country from which the origin is fraudulently claimed.
 The misclassification of goods is also a common issue as it involves declaring a good under a lower duty category than its real duty category.
 Last, is the failure to pay in full or in part customs duties.
 Although regular importers and large firms are unlikely to default on their obligations, there is a risk that this can happen for irregular importers or when a product dumping fine has been imposed afterward.